Immigration to Romania: Guest workers

 In recent years, considerable numbers of Chinese and Vietnamese citizens work in Romania, due to the emigration of a large part of the Romanian workforce.

-There are also workers from Nepal, the Philippines, Thailand, Indonesia, India, Bangladesh, Pakistan, Sri Lanka, Ukraine, Serbia, Lebanon, Turkey.
 Many Chinese live in the Ilfov County (the county surrounding Bucharest).
+There are also small numbers of migrants from Uzbekistan.

+Many employers in Romania hire foreign citizens form outside the EU due to the labor crisis.
+In order to work in Romania, they have to obtain a work permit and a long-stay visa.
+After arriving in Romania, the foreign citizens have to obtain a residence permit.

 Many immigrant workers work in constructions; the top countries in 2021 for such construction workers were: Turkey, India, Bangladesh, Vietnam, Nepal, Sri Lanka, Morocco, Moldova, Pakistan, Ukraine.
 Other countries include Egypt, China, Serbia and Sudan.

 Arabs

 Arabs in Romania come primarily from Syria (including refugees of the Syrian Civil War), Lebanon, Iraq and Tunisia.
 In 2018, most asylum applicants were from Iraq, Syria and Iran.
 In 2020, they were from Afghanistan, Syria and Iraq.

 Africans

 Africans come primarily to study in Romania.
 Africans have been studying in Romanian universities since the Communist Era.
-Most Africans who studied in Romania during the Ceaușescu era came from Sub-Saharan African countries such as Central African Republic, Sudan, DRC, Republic of the Congo, and from Magreb, because Ceaușescu had a plan to educate the African elites in order to create political relations with such African countries.
+Most Africans who studied in Romania during the Ceaușescu era came from Sub-Saharan African countries such as Central African Republic, Sudan, DRC, Republic of the Congo, and from Maghreb, because Ceaușescu had a plan to educate the African elites in order to create political relations with such African countries.
 It is estimated that during the communist era, about 10,000 Sudanese young people studied in Romania.